pringles8/pringles8.github.io/index.md

 ---
 # Data Science Portfolio

-This is the most up-to-date location for personal and school projects that I want to display.
+This is the most up-to-date location for my personal and school projects.
 I do have projects that I do not display (either because they are incomplete, in progress, or for my personal use).
 I hope it gives a good sense of what I can do and where my skills are at.
-I aim for them to be concise snips of presentations - quick and easy-to-digest.
-If you have any criticism, feel free to message me on LinkedIn, which is linked on the sidebar, or my email, which is on my resume at the very bottom.
+I aim for them to be concise snips of projects & presentations - quick and easy-to-digest.
+If you have any criticism, feel free to message me on LinkedIn or my email (via my resume) both of which are linked on the sidebar.

 <hr />